COSD 501: INTRODUCTION TO CLINICAL PRACTICUM (F)

 This course provides an overview of counseling in communication disorders and in the helping professions.
 Components of the therapeutic relationship including the interpersonal nature of communication, attending to clients, clinical interviewing, and recognizing communication patterns are surveyed.
 Counseling theories, goal setting, and strategic interventions with clients and their families are critiqued.
 This course includes active learning strategies and case study analysis.

-SLH 530: SPECIAL TOPICS IN COMMUNICATION DISORDERS
+COSD 530: SPECIAL TOPICS IN COMMUNICATION DISORDERS

 Current scientific and professional problems and issues in communication disorders are investigated.
 Students may re-enroll for a maximum of 12 credits.